Acupuncture in Cincinnati for headaches, pain, sciatica, infertility, stress, depression, general health and much more

 "There is sufficient evidence of acupuncture's value to expand its use into conventional medicine and to encourage further studies of its physiology and clinical value."

-That's big news and a positive indication that Western medicine is recognizing the value of this important healing technique.
+That's big news and a positive indication that Western medicine is recognizing the value of alternative medicine.
 Dr. Sheng has been immersed in the philosophy and practice of acupuncture all his professional life.
 It's part of his family's culture, and it's always been an important part of the traditional Western medical care he provides in Cincinnati, Ohio.

 How does acupuncture work?